Does your organisation want to build strong movements and organise at scale, so we can “shift the rock” and win on our issues?

 Cost for participation in the training is based on your organisation type and revenue:

 A limited number of partial scholarships are available at $600+GST and full scholarships are available at no cost to First Nations people, people with disability, people of colour as well as refugees and people seeking asylum.
-To apply for a scholarship, please complete an application here.
+If you would like to apply for a scholarship, please indicate this in your application.

 training team